 - To set the client’s cover letter apart from the competition.

-The greatest impact the culmination of these sections has is encouraging the reader to move on to the job applicant’s executive resume.
+The greatest impact of these sections’ culmination is encouraging the reader to move on to the job applicant’s executive resume.
 After feeling the person’s passion and commitment, as well as reading about her excellent track record, who wouldn’t want to hire her?!

 Do you need help writing your cover letter to apply for the perfect executive position?
 You can review our executive-level writing services, which include packages and individual services.